open-zaak/open-zaak/docs/installation/docker_compose.rst

       $ unzip main.zip
       $ cd open-zaak-main

-2. Start the docker containers with ``docker-compose``.
+2. Start the docker containers with ``docker compose``.
 If you want to run the containers in the background, add the ``-d`` option to the command below:

    .. note:: the image build requires Docker BuildKit to be enabled - if this is not